Code-Institute-Submissions/paulday966-milestone1/README.md

 #### W3 Schools

-I used this website to check on what I would need to do to create some of my ideas and also to make sure some of my code in other parts of the websiyte were correct.
+I used this website to check on what I would need to do to create some of my ideas and also to make sure some of my code in other parts of the website were correct.

 [w3schools.com](https://www.w3schools.com/)

 #### Stackoverflow

-I used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scolling
+I used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scrolling

 [Stackoverflow](https://stackoverflow.com/)

 #### CSS Tricks

-I also used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scolling
+I also used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scrolling

 [CSS Tricks](https://css-tricks.com/)